jaycen9887/JiraAttachmentUploader/README.md

 	7.Right click on the "" ruby script to edit it

 	8.Paste the copied token from step 6 into the $password field

+	## For the Single File upload script

+		A. Change the following variables

+			a. $requested_project_name
+			b. $requested_issue_name
+			c. $attachement_location
+			d. $username
+			e. $api_token
+			f. $site

+	## For the CSV file upload script

-	9.Change the following variables
+		A. Change the following variables

-		a.$username

-		b.$password

-			NOTE: This password is not your Jira password.
-This is an API token [see steps 2-6]
+			a. $username
+			b. $password
 			c. $site
 				NOTE: This is your Jira site https://myworkplace.jira.com

-	10.Update the Attachments.CSV to include all required attachments.
+		B. Update the Attachments.CSV to include all required attachments.

 			a.
 First column is: full path of rally attachment

 				Note that if all attachments in the directory need to be uploaded to the same Jira story, put the directory as the full path -- For a single file, add "\[filename.ext]" at the end.

 				example: "C:\[PATH]\[RALLY STORY DIR]"

 			b.
 Second column is: jira project name

 				example: "Central - Posters"

 			a.
 Third column is: jira story name

 				example: "QA - Write Functional Test Cases for XYZ Application"

-	11.Run script
+	9.Run script

 		    cd c:\[location]